adaptflow/gen-query/docs/docs/usage/dry-run.md

 ## Behavior

-`dry_run()` runs the pipeline through schema inspection, table ranking, SQL generation, and security validation.
-It then prefixes the generated SQL with `EXPLAIN` instead of executing it.
+`dry_run()` runs the pipeline through schema inspection, table ranking, SQL generation, security validation, SQL modifiers such as row limits/RLS injection, and then sends an `EXPLAIN <generated SQL>` statement to the database.

 The returned `QueryResult` includes:

-- `sql`
-- `plan`
-- `steps`

-The following fields are `None`:

-- `df`
-- `stream`
+- `sql`: the generated SQL text, without the `EXPLAIN` prefix.
+- `plan`: the logical execution plan.
+- `steps`: the individual plan steps.
+- `df`: a Polars DataFrame containing the database's `EXPLAIN` output.
+- `stream`: always `None` for dry runs.

 :::info
-Dry run does not execute the generated query, but it still needs database access for schema inspection.
+Dry run does not run the generated SQL as a normal result query, but it still needs database access for schema inspection and the `EXPLAIN` validation step.
 :::